EN FR

 • control of bioreactors (in the framework of IPL COSY): here again, the problem is an important uncertainty of the model, which can be handled by robust sliding mode control algorithms, or by applying adaptive finite-time estimation and identification tools;

 It is worth highlighting a widespread distribution of various scientific domains in the list of applications for the team given above.
-Such interdisciplinarity for Valse is unsurprising since control theory is a science of systems whose interest today is, by nature, to interface with other disciplines and their fields of application.
-This is also well aligned with the domain of CPSs, which by its origin requires multidisciplinary competencies.
+Such interdisciplinarity for VALSE is unsurprising since control theory is a science of systems whose interest today is, by nature, to interface with other disciplines and their fields of application.
+This is also well aligned with the domain of CPS, which by its origin requires multidisciplinary competencies.

 5 Social and environmental responsibility

-• Mentoring and supporting early-career researchers to foster a diverse and inclusive research community
+• Mentoring and supporting early-career researchers to foster a diverse and inclusive research community.

 Overall, social and environmental responsibility for researchers in the team involves using mathematical expertise to address societal issues, promote inclusivity, and contribute to environmental sustainability through research, collaboration, and outreach efforts.